About the Show

 Reduced Shakespeare Company presented by James Seabright and Gilded Balloon

 Acclaimed stars of the West End stage, the Reduced Shakespeare Company, are back with another barnstormingly irreverent and breathtakingly hilarious celebration of our cultural heritage – as seen through the eyes of three Americans wearing trainers.
 In a better-late-than-never nod to the Bard’s 400th anniversary, the bad boys of abridgement present this ‘new’ play by the man himself, as discovered in a Leicester car park!

-The show, mercifully abridged by the RSC from its full hundred hour running time to a more palatable ninety minutes, embarks on its debut UK tour following world premiere seasons at the renowned Folger Shakespeare Library and the Edinburgh Fringe.
+The show, mercifully abridged by the RSC from its full hundred hour running time to a more palatable sixty minutes, returns to the Edinburgh Fringe following an extensive UK tour.

 ★★★★Hilarious, outrageous fun!
 A romp of epic proportions.Edinburgh Guide

 Something wickedly funny this way comes!National Public Radio

 Reduced Shakespeare Company shows are non-stop gag-fests and Long Lost is no different!Sonoma Gazette

 If you like Shakespeare, you’ll love this show.
 If you hate Shakespeare, you’ll love this show!The Today Show

 William Shakespeare, often called the English national poet, is widely considered the greatest dramatist of all time.

 His extensive works consist of approximately 38 plays, 154 sonnets and two long narrative poems.
 His plays have been translated into every major living language and are performed more often than those of any other playwright.